 Thank you for your interest in Houston Play Therapy.
-Danielle Tschirhart, M.Ed., LPC-S offers individual counseling, school assistance, and supportive parent training to enhance development of your child's well-being.
+Houston Play Therapy is a collaborative private practice created by Danielle Tschirhart, M.Ed., LPC-S, RPT-S with the idea of bringing together talented therapists of differing specialites to offer individual counseling, school assistance, and supportive parent training to enhance development of your child or adolescent’s well-being.

 No child is too young to begin receiving the help they need and early intervention is the best way to help children overcome the struggles they face.
 Houston Play Therapy considers each child an individual and utilizes the strengths of each family to help them attain healthy goals.